KXNVRA-dot/Intave-Anti-Cheat-SRC/README.md

 ## 📂 Project Structure
 Here's a quick overview of the project's main components:

-- `src/main` - The source code files.
+- `de/jpx3/invate` - The source code files.
-- `config` - Configuration files for Intave.
-- `docs` - Documentation explaining the anticheat's features and setup.

 ---